goadesign/goa/docs/ErrorHandling.md

 There are a couple of caveats to be aware of when using custom error result
 types:

- 1. The `Temporary` and `Timeout` expressions have no effect on code generation in this case as they otherwise set the corresponding field values on the `ErrorResult` struct.
+ 1. The `Temporary`, `Timeout` and `Fault` expressions have no effect on code generation in this case as they otherwise set the corresponding field values on the `ErrorResult` struct.

  2. If the custom type is a user defined type and if it is used to define multiple errors on the same method then goa must be told which attribute